USCIS Premium Processing Timeline 2026: I-140, H-1B & L-1 Fees

 What is the difference between premium processing and a USCIS expedite request?

 Premium processing is a paid USCIS service for certain designated filings, while an expedite request is a discretionary request asking USCIS to speed up a case based on urgent circumstances.
-Premium processing is usually requested on Form I-907, while expedite requests are handled through USCIS case request channels.
+Premium processing is requested on Form I-907 with the premium processing fee; expedite requests are handled through USCIS case request channels.

 Does premium processing guarantee approval?

 No. Premium processing does not guarantee approval.
-It requires USCIS to take qualifying adjudicative action within the applicable premium processing period, unless a regulatory exception applies.
+It requires USCIS to take qualifying adjudicative action — approval, denial, RFE, or NOID — within the applicable premium processing period in business days, unless a regulatory exception applies.

 Can premium processing help me get an earlier visa interview abroad?

-Usually no. Premium processing may help at the USCIS stage, but visa interview scheduling abroad is a separate Department of State process.
+Usually no. Premium processing may help at the USCIS stage by shortening adjudication to 15 or 30 business days, but visa interview scheduling abroad is a separate Department of State process and is not affected by Form I-907.

 Is premium processing available for an E-2?